dprabin25/Sample_Tree/README.md

 - log.txt with details about the run in Run1 inside FolderName.

-3. If you use the same FolderName for subsequent runs, it will create sequential run folders: Run1, Run2, Run3, etc.
+3. If you use the same name for "FolderName" for subsequent runs, it will create sequential run folders: Run1, Run2, Run3, etc.

 ## Output Structure

-The output is saved inside the FolderName you assigned.
+The output is saved inside the "FolderName" you assigned.

 The folder contains: